JortWillemsen/FP-game/README.md

     G - Ghost spawn point
     P - Player spawn point
-    S - Scatter spawn point (this is where a ghost will flee to when frightened)
+    S - Scatter spawn point (this is where a ghost will flee to when frightened) T - Trapdoor which ghosts can use to leave their ghost house.

 It is important to follow the following rules when creating a custom level:

 1. The level must be a rectangle whose outer edge consists entirely of X's.
-2. There should be at least one player spawn (P), four ghost spawns (G), and four scatter spawns (S) in the level.
+2. There should be at least one player spawn (P), one trap door (T), four ghost spawns (G), and four scatter spawns (S) in the level.
+3. Make sure there are no white spaces around your maze.